 OverviewPizzo d'Uccello mt.
 1781

-- Access to North Face and Via Ferrata Tordini-Galligani
+- Road access to North Face and Via Ferrata Tordini-Galligani

-From the SS 445, at Gragnola, take on the right-hand side the road to Monzone, Equi Terme and Vinca.
+From the SS 445 in Gragnola take on the right-hand side the road to Monzone, Equi Terme and Vinca.
 Just before getting to Equi Terme, take on the right-hand side the road to Vinca Valley (brown road-signes), reaching Monzone and the picturesque village of Vinca mt.
 808, situated below Pizzo d’Uccello SW side (30 minutes from the motorway exit).

-- Access to Orto di Donna and Normal Route
+- Road access to Orto di Donna and Normal Route

-From SS 445 at Gragnola follow the main road towards Casola in Lunigiana and Minucciano mt.
+From SS 445 in Gragnola follow the main road towards Casola in Lunigiana and Minucciano m.
 697; from here the road enters a tunnel.
-From the tunnel exit follow at once an ancient quarry’s road on the right-hand side, entering Orto di Donna and leading to Guido Donegani Hut mt.
+From the tunnel exit follow soon an ancient quarry’s road on the right-hand side, entering Orto di Donna and leading to Rifugio Guido Donegani m.
 1150.